 - joint and muscle pain

 Some NSAIDs are available without a prescription.
 Common types include ibuprofen (Motrin, Advil), naproxen (Aleve), and aspirin.
-Stomach acid pain is a common side effect.
+Stomach acid pain is a side effect.

 7. Use menthol lozenges